ryan4yin/thiscute.world/content/posts/expirence-of-vault/index.md

   # See https://www.vaultproject.io/docs/audit/index.html to know more
   auditStorage:
     enabled: false
-    # Size of the PVC created
-    size: 10Gi
-    # Name of the storage class to use.
-If null it will use the
-    # configured default Storage Class.
-    storageClass: null
-    # Access Mode of the storage device being used for the PVC
-    accessMode: ReadWriteOnce
-    # Annotations to apply to the PVC
-    annotations: {}

   # Run Vault in "HA" mode.
 There are no storage requirements unless audit log
   # persistence is required.
 In HA mode Vault will configure itself to use Consul